How the COVID-19 lateral flow test kits work

 How much does a test kit cost?

-Tests kits are free, and can be collected from your local LloydsPharmacy in England.
+Tests kits are free, and can be collected from your local LloydsPharmacy in England, Scotland and Wales.

 How do I take the test?

 You’ll need to take a sample from the back of your throat, near your tonsils, and from your nose using the swab included.
 The swab is then dipped in a solution which is then dripped onto the lateral flow test paper pad.
 This generates a reading and your result.

 Your results will be visible in 30 minutes, use the instructions in the box and this guide below to read your results.

 - If your result is negative you’ll see one line next to the C.

 - If your result is positive there will be two lines, these may be faint.
 There will be a line next to the C and one next to the T.

 - If your result is void there will be no lines or one line next to the T.

 What do I do if my result is positive?